✦ Scandinavian-inspired design, curated for modern living

 Noise Level Considerations

-On a boat, noise matters just as much as moisture removal, because a dehumidifier that’s too loud can quickly ruin sleep and relaxation in such tight quarters.
-You should look for a unit that stays below 40 dB, since that’s quieter than a normal conversation and far less likely to disturb you in a cabin or berth.
-If you plan to run it continuously, low noise becomes even more important, because constant humming can wear on your patience during long stays onboard.
-Many thermoelectric models run more quietly than compressor units, so they’re worth considering if peace matters to you.
-Always check the rated sound level before you buy, and be wary of models above 50 dB, which can feel intrusive in a small marine living space.
+If you plan to run the unit continuously, low noise becomes even more important, because constant humming can wear on your patience during long stays onboard.
+Always check the rated sound level before you buy, and be wary of noisy models in a small marine living space.

 Safety And Durability